 This segment also includes revenues earned from processing and fractionating refinery off-gas.
 Under these contracts we receive an O-grade stream from cryogenic processing plants located at refineries and fractionate the products into their pure components.
 We deliver purity products to customers through pipelines and across a truck rack located at the fractionation complex.
 In addition to revenues for fractionating the O-grade stream, we have percentage-of-proceeds and income sharing contracts, which are subject to market pricing of olefins and NGLs.
 For percentage-of-proceeds contracts, we retain a portion of the purity NGLs and olefins processed, or a portion of the proceeds from the sales of those commodities, as a fee.
 When NGLs and olefin prices increase, the value of the portion we retain as a fee increases.
 Conversely, when NGLs and olefin prices decrease, so does the value of the portion we retain as a fee.
 Under our income sharing contracts, we pay the producer the equivalent energy value for their liquids, similar to a traditional keep-whole processing agreement, and then share in the residual income created by the difference between NGLs and olefin prices as compared to natural gas prices.
-As NGLs and olefins prices increase in relation to natural gas prices, the value of the percent we retain as a fee increases.
-Conversely, when NGLs and olefins prices decrease as compared to natural gas prices, so does the value of the percent we retain as a fee.
+As NGLs and olefins prices increase in relation to natural gas prices, the value of the percent we retain as a fee.

-• Investment in Sunoco Logistics - Revenues are generated by charging tariffs for transporting crude oil, NGLs and refined products through Sunoco Logistics' pipelines as well as by charging fees for terminalling services for crude oil, NGLs and refined products at its facilities.
+Investment in Sunoco Logistics - Revenues are generated by charging tariffs for transporting crude oil, NGLs and refined products through Sunoco Logistics' pipelines as well as by charging fees for terminalling services for crude oil, NGLs and refined products at its facilities.
 Revenues are also generated by acquiring and marketing crude oil, NGLs and refined products.
 Generally, crude oil, NGLs and refined products purchases are entered into in contemplation of or simultaneously with corresponding sale transactions involving physical deliveries, which enables us to secure a profit on the transaction at the time of purchase.